Indiana Wage and Overtime Law

 A person can file claims under both the Indiana overtime law and the Federal Fair Labor Standards Act at the same time.
 The case would likely proceed in Federal Court in Hammond, South Bend, Ft.
 Wayne, or Lafayette, Indiana if the person works in Northern Indiana, and in Indianapolis, New Albany, Terre Haute, or Evansville, Indiana if the person works in Southern Indiana.
 The Federal Court will simply enforce both laws including their differences.
 For this reason, finding an Indiana overtime lawyer or an Indianapolis overtime lawyer is not required to be able to pursue your unpaid overtime claim.

 It is also illegal for an employer to retaliate against an employee for asking for his overtime pay, for contacting an attorney, or even filing a claim.
 If you complain of not receiving overtime pay and your employer fires you, you have a claim for retaliation.
 This is a separate violation of the law and you should definitely consult an employment lawyer.

 If you have been paid a salary when you should not be, if you have not been paid overtime, or have only been paid your regular wage for overtime hours, you may be entitled to more money.
-The overtime and wage laws are very complex, but the overtime lawyers at Maduff & Maduff understand them.
+The overtime and wage laws are very complex, but our Indiana overtime lawyers understand them.
 We regularly handle cases in Indiana and look forward to helping you.
 Whether you are near Gary or Hammond, in South Bend or Ft.
 Wayne, in Indianapolis or even in Evansville, give us a call.